patrickmmartin/pith-writings/dao_of_scratch/article.md

 This seems to be one of challenges that sorts the population.
 Caveat: this is from my purely personal sampling.
 I have found the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple” Pacman there tends to be a raft of issues that challenge the users `Good Point RRRR: some tasks lend themselves to "teachable moments"`.
 My suspicion is that there are a couple of required complex concepts in a maze game that Scratch does not deliver in its default toolbox, or that are easily synthesised.
 This might be a fruitful  area to extend the sprite’s capabilities

 *	confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman	and I'm finding that talking about the incomplete (broken?) versions I "Saved As" on the way can be used for `Good Point RRRR: some tasks lend themselves to "teachable moments"`
- *	for example, I have various baby step projects that will show the stages of
+ *	for example, I have various baby step projects that will show the small adjustments to the code blocks that will implement the stages of
   *	moving smoothly betweens points on a grid
   *	choosing betweeen N, E, W, S to head to Pacman / some other target
   *	 turning left instead of reversing direction on the next choice -> which then delivers the ghost patrolling in circles behaviour for free

-# Scratch has some "Magic" features which are well loved TODO(PMM) demote?
- * `Good Point OOO: Vector -> bitmap -> Vector!`
- * Defining concurrent operations “just works” (Multiple “When <Green Flag> Clicked” can be used)

 # User Straw Poll
 So, recently it hit me that I should get an assessment from the horse's mouth, as it were.
 So I ran a very unscientific poll of a miniscule sample set of users, and asked them one question.